University of Colorado Boulder

 Village Center - Dining and

-The Village Center serves as a dining hall and community center for students on the campus of the University of Colorado Boulder.
 This facility features multiple restaurants, indoor and outdoor gathering spaces, and many other resident life, housing, and dining services.

 Gateway to an historic campus